By Eilene Lyon

 Over the central Colorado mountains as I fly from Durango to Denver, I look down and realize just how extensive the bark beetle kills (pine and spruce) have turned our signature landscape from green to brown.

 Some people wish to log these landscapes, thinking they are more fire-prone than live forests.
 The science seems to dispute this notion.
 Dead trees lack needles, which burn more quickly than the wood of the trees.
-In a live forest, the flames quickly dry out the needles and set them ablaze.
+In a live forest, the flames rapidly dry out the needles and set them ablaze.

 Overcrowded trees allow high-intensity crown fires to occur.
 These dense second- and third-growth forests are probably more apt to burn than those killed by beetles.
 The standing and fallen dead trees are beneficial to a variety of wildlife, including many bird species that feed and nest in the snags.